India national wheelchair handball team

-The India national wheelchair handball team is the national wheelchair handball team of India and is controlled by the Handball Federation of India.
+The India national wheelchair handball team is the national wheelchair handball team of India and is overseen by the Handball Association of India.

 History

 They participated at the first Four a Side World Championship in September 2022.
-They lost the fifth place game in the penalty shootout against the Netherland.
+They lost the fifth-place game in the penalty shootout against the Netherland.
 They finished the tournament at the sixth place out of six teams.
-Two months later at the Six a Side World Championship they lost again a penalty shootout at the third place game against the Norwegian team and they finished fourth out of 9 teams.
+Two months later at the Six a Side World Championship they lost again a penalty shootout at the third-place game against the Norwegian team and they finished fourth out of 9 teams.
 At this tournament they had 5 new players out of 12.
 Many of the players of the Six a Side World Championship squad were also wheelchair basketball player.
 Reena Gupa plays for the India women's national wheelchair basketball team.

 Competitive record

 Wheelchair Handball World Championship

-Besides Netherland they are the only team which participated at the Four a side and Six a Side World Championship in 2022.
+Apart from the Netherlands, the Indian national wheelchair handball team was the only other team to participate in both the Four a side and Six a Side World Championships in 2022.